Who is at Risk?

 Along with this exam, the CBC Blood Report also plays a vital role in detecting cancer.
 A complete count is a standard blood test that is constantly part of a daily checkup.
 This exam can assist in seeing a variety of disorders, including infections, anaemia, and many diseases of the immune system, as well as some cancers.

-CA125 levels are sometimes caught in later stages since there are often few early signs in the progress of the disease.
+The levels are sometimes caught in later stages since there are often few early signs in the progress of the disease.
 Unluckily, late-stage cancer can lead to pain and soreness.
-And although complete levels of treatment frequently help to reduce the pain, some treatments may include discomfort.
+Although complete treatment levels frequently help reduce the pain, some treatments may include discomfort.
 If you discover yourself in this situation, there are ways you can lessen the pain.

 Where does it cause pain?

 In its earliest stages, it may have no signs or only moderate ones.
-These CA125 signs include bloating, pelvic or abdominal pain, difficulty eating or feeling full at some times, and urinary urgency.
-The pain may also stretch into the full back, cause pain during intercourse, and, in advanced stages, lead to leg pain.
+These signs include bloating, pelvic or abdominal pain, difficulty eating or feeling full at some times, and urinary urgency.
+The pain may also stretch into the full-back, cause pain during intercourse, and, in advanced stages, lead to leg pain.

 Is the pain constant, or does it come and go?